rustic style kitchen

 Rustic-style kitchen hardware typically uses antique metals.
 Instead of sleek silver hardware, rubbed brass, wrought iron, or distressed gold or bronze pulls and knobs give the cozy aesthetic.
 Pewter is a metal that turns silver as it ages, which can also be used.

-A mix of cup pulls and cabinet latches in dark oil-rubbed bronze works well in a rustic kitchen.
+Mixing cup pulls, and cabinet latches in dark oil-rubbed bronze works well in a rustic kitchen.
 The oil-rubbed bronze adds to the kitchen’s vintage look and complements the shaker cabinets well.

 Since rustic design is tied to the outdoors, kitchens should have as much natural light as possible.
 Oversized windows allow for this, and a bay window also works within the rustic design.